 One of the coolest museums I’ve been to – the Wellcome Collection is the perfect combination of science, art, medicine, life and literature.
 All exhibitions, including the three permanent exhibitions ‘Being Human’, ‘Medicine Now’ and ‘Medicine Man’, are free to visit and explore fascinating themes.
 As well as the exhibits, you can also visit the Reading Room for free.
 Surrounded by objects from the collections you can pull up a beanbag and lose yourself in a range of literature.

 Museum of London, Barbican

 With artefacts from prehistoric times to the present day, the Museum tells the fascinating history of the best capital in the world (no bias!).
 With a range of collections on display, visitors can explore life in London through archaeological finds, historical events, medical advances, political changes, globalisation and the community.
-My personal favourite is ‘The People’s Gallery’ which explores London between 1850’s – 1940s looking at life through the Victorian era, two world wars and major changes to the population and economy.
+‘The People’s Gallery’ my personal favourite explores London between 1850’s – 1940s looking at life in the city through the Victorian era, two world wars and major changes to the population and economy.

 The Vagina Museum, Camden

 The Vagina Museum is the world’s first museum dedicated to gynaecological anatomy, founded after Florence Schechter discovered that there is a penis museum in Iceland but nowhere equivalent for vaginas.
 The Museum’s first exhibition, ‘Muff Busters’, looked at some of the wild myths associated with the vagina and gynaecological anatomy and explored how these myths are harmful and need to be challenged.
 The next free exhibition, ‘Periods: A Brief History’ will highlight the issues associated with a lack of understanding and provision for this traditionally taboo topic.
 Sound bloody fantastic!